cashapp/hermit/docs/content/usage/ci.md

 weight = 107
 +++

-Generally, using Hermit in CI is similar to using it locally - activatate your environment via `. ./bin/activate-hermit`, add `<repo>/bin` to your `$PATH`, or use `./bin/hermit env` to directly update your CI environment.
+Generally, using Hermit in CI is similar to using it locally - activate your environment via `. ./bin/activate-hermit`, add `<repo>/bin` to your `$PATH`, or use `./bin/hermit env` to directly update your CI environment.